 The most common language spoken in Cotton is English.
 Other important languages spoken here include Polish and Tagalog.

 Real estate in the neighborhood is almost exclusively owner-occupied.
 NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 97.3% of U.S. neighborhoods.
 If you are seeking to rent, this neighborhood may not have many options, but high rates of ownership often indicate stability in a neighborhood.
-Vacant homes and apartments are a significant characteristic of this neighborhood.
-In fact, with 57.2% of the residential real estate vacant, the neighborhood claims the distinction of having a higher vacancy rate than 99.2% of the neighborhoods in America.
-This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.
+Despite all of the residential real estate here in the neighborhood, NeighborhoodScout has discovered that much of it is vacant.
+In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
+In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
+The vacancy rate here is 57.2%, which is higher than 99.2% of all U.S. neighborhoods.

 For many reasons, is rated by NeighborhoodScout as one of the top 4.3% of ideal neighborhoods for first-time home buyers in the state of Minnesota.
 Homes here are priced below median housing values in the state, yet the neighborhood has a track record according to NeighborhoodScout's exclusive neighborhood home appreciation rates of above average real estate appreciation over the last five years compared to other MN neighborhoods, protecting your investment in your first home, while simultaneously making it less risky for your lender.
 Not only does this neighborhood stand out for combining price and home value stability or increases, it also is a neighborhood with a high quality resident population according exclusive data, meaning this is likely a good place to buy, live, and enjoy.
 While many first time home buyers focus purely on low cost and convenient location, which can risk your investment in your first home and put you in a less than desirable neighborhood, this neighborhood is a true standout for a lot of reasons, and definitely worth a look if you are a first time home buyer.
 In addition to being an excellent choice for first-time home buyers, this neighborhood is also a very good choice for active retirees.